+Page 3 of 4

-Feb.
-13Submission of an outline of work for the research projectMarch 15Submission of a progress report on work for the research projectApril 10Submission of the completed research project
+February 25 Submission of an outline of work for the research project

+March 19 Submission of a progress report on work for the research project

+April 16 Submission of the completed research project

-Students?
-Union Vice President Academic: Paige Forsyth Phone: 220-3911 E-maikuvpaca@ucalgary.ca
+Students' Union Vice-President Academic: Brittany Sargent Phone: 220-3911 E-mail suvpaca@ucalgary.ca

-Students?
-Union Faculty Representative (Social Sciences) Teale Phelps-Bondaroff Phone: 220-3913 Office: MSC 251 E-Maikocialscirep@su.ucalgary.ca
+Students' Union Faculty Representative (Social Sciences) Nav Thind Phone: 220-3913 Office: MSC 251 E-mail socialscirep@su.ucalgary.ca

-Society of Undergraduates in Economics (S.U.E.) www.fp.ucalgary.ca/econ
+Society of Undergraduates in Economics (S.U.E.): www.ucalgary.ca/sue/

-Finally, special attention should be directed toward the sections concerning attendance, tape recording of lectures, and student misconduct on page 43 and pages 52 - 56 of the 2005/06 Calendar.
+Finally, special attention should be directed toward the sections concerning attendance, tape recording of lectures, and student misconduct on pages 42 - 43 and pages 53 - 56 of the 2007-2008 Calendar.

-Notes
+Notes:

 - Students seeking reappraisal of a piece of graded term work (term paper, essay, etc.) should discuss their work with the Instructor within fifteen days of the work being returned to the class. - Make-up or deferred examinations will not be given.
 Any student who finds it necessary to miss an examination or assignment must notify the instructor in advance and produce a valid medical certificate or other required documentation in order to have the weighting transferred to the final exam.
 Late assignments will receive a grade of zero.

-Also, examinations will not be given before the indicated dates.

-- E-mail policy: The Instructor strongly prefers to interact with students in person.
-If necessary, use e-mail only to arrange a time to see the Instructor. - CAUTION

-: Lectures and readings from the text are complements, not substitutes, and students are responsible for material presented in both lectures and readings.
+Also, examinations will not be given before the indicated dates. - E-mail policy: The Instructor strongly prefers to interact with students in person.
+If necessary, use e-mail only to arrange a time to see the Instructor. - CAUTION: Lectures and readings from the text are complements, not substitutes, and students are responsible for material presented in both lectures and readings.
 Students are also responsible for dates for assignments and tutorials that are discussed in class.
-Regular class attendance is VERY STRONGLY ADVISED.
+Regular class attendance is VERY STRONGLY ADVISED. - It is the student's responsibility to request academic accommodations.
+If you are a student with a documented disability who may require academic accommodation and have not registered with the Disability Resource Centre, please contact their office at 220-8237.
+Students who have not registered with the Disability Resource Centre are not eligible for formal academic accommodation.
+You are also required to discuss your needs with your instructor no later than fourteen (14) days after the start of this course